magicsandbox-ai/magicsandbox/apps/About/index.md

 Just like if you were using any other app, the author of the app you're using can see any data you enter in the app.
 One benefit of Magic Sandbox is that the Magic Sandbox platform handles payments and authentication, so you don't need to share this sensitive information with any apps.

 **You never need to share your password, credit card, or other sensitive information with any apps.** Please report any suspicious apps to [help@magicsandbox.ai](mailto:help@magicsandbox.ai).
-You should only ever enter this information when logging in at [https://magicsandbox.ai/login](https://magicsandbox.ai/login).
+You should only ever enter this information on your account page at [https://magicsandbox.ai/account](https://magicsandbox.ai/account).

 Apps execute in a secure environment where your confirmation is required before apps can take sensitive actions like: